What is credit card interest?

 Cash advances should be a last resort or in case of an emergency.
 If you need cash, it’s a way to get it if you’re stuck.
 But remember, the interest charged for cash is usually quite high, so try to pay it back as soon as possible.

-Other cash advance examples include:
+Other examples of cash advances include:

-• cash out from your credit card account at an ATM, or over the counter
+- getting cash out from your credit card account at an ATM, or over the counter

-• money transferred out of your credit card and into another account
+- money transferred out of your credit card and into another account

-• using your credit card for gambling
+- using your credit card for gambling

-• bills paid with your credit card over the counter at another bank or at a post office (online bill payments are usually okay, but you should check with your biller first)
+- bills paid with your credit card over the counter at another bank or at a post office (online bill payments are usually okay, but you should check with your biller first)

-• traveller’s cheques or gift cards.
+- traveller’s cheques or gift cards.

 Pay attention to special rates

-Special rates for purchases end, and the end date isn’t the last day you can make purchases at a special rate.
+If your credit card offers a special rate, pay attention to when it ends.
+The end date isn’t the last day you can make purchases at a special rate.
 It's the last day we’ll charge you the special rate.

 For example.
 If a special rate ends 31 December, your closing balance will accrue higher interest from 1 January.
 This is regardless of any purchases before 31 December.